YarnSpinnerTool/YSDocs/docs/faq.md

 ### How do I implement a resizing dialogue bubble / SMS messaging interface?

 This is more about Unity UI rather than Yarn Spinner.
-For a working example, see the "Phone Chat" sample.
+For a working example, see the [Phone Chat](yarn-spinner-for-unity/samples/page-1.md) sample.

 To make a resizing dialogue bubble that automatically fits text, you will need a complex UI setup.
 Study the UI game objects and components in the sample scene.
 For more context about how it works, see [this Unity UI Layout Groups explainer by Hallgrim Games](https://www.hallgrimgames.com/blog/2018/10/16/unity-layout-groups-explained).